 Fig. 6.
 Neuronal selectivity and discrimination.
-(A).
-Quantification of texture selectivity.
+(A) Quantification of texture selectivity.
 The plot compares the normalized firing rate for the different textures.
-Three different numerical values present the SI corresponding to the three conditions.
-(B).
-Average firing rate (75 trials) associated with texture P120, P220, P400, and P800.The SI value is 0.4751 (calculated by the formula in the methods).
-The inset show the statistical significance of texture selectivity.
-Histogram shows the distribution of 500 SI values.
-The red and turquoise vertical lines represent the mean and mean+3SD of the SI data distribution respectively.
-The mean+3SD of the SI data distribution is 0.19.
-(C).
-Four different groups of neurons based on the relation between surface coarseness and neuronal responses (up, down, tuned and no change; lower panels; see text).
+Three different numerical values present the SI corresponding to these three conditions.
+(B) Average firing rate (75 trials) associated with textures P120, P220, P400, and P800.The SI value was 0.4751 (calculated using the formula in the Methods section).
+The inset shows the statistical significance of texture selectivity.
+The histogram shows the distribution of 500 SI values.
+The red and turquoise vertical lines represent the mean and mean+3SD of the SI data distribution, respectively.
+The mean+3SD of the SI data distribution was 0.19.
+(C) Four different groups of neurons based on the relationship between surface coarseness and neuronal responses (up, down, tuned, and no change; lower panels; see text).
 Neuronal firing rates (blue), synchrony (purple), and local features (turquoise) show that most of the neurons in the different coding strategies are tuned to a specific texture.
-(D).
-The coarseness preferring neuronal population was further subdivided according to their texture coarseness preference.
-(E).
-Mean selectivity index values for neuronal firing rates, synchronization and local features.
-The error bars represents the SD of SI.
-Asterisks indicate significant differences (statistics. p<0.01).
-(F).
-The mean AUC values for neuronal firing rates (blue), synchronization (purple), and local features (turquoise) across all textures in all neurons.
-The error bars represents the SD.
-Asterisks indicate significant differences (statistics. p<0.01).
+(D) The coarseness preferring neuronal population was further subdivided according to their texture coarseness preference.
+(E) Mean selectivity index values for neuronal firing rates, synchronization, and local features.
+The error bars represent the SD of SI.
+Asterisks indicate significant differences (P < 0.01).
+(F) The mean AUC values for neuronal firing rates (blue), synchronization (purple), and local features (turquoise) across all textures in all neurons.
+Error bars represent the SD.
+Asterisks indicate significant differences (P < 0.01).

 Figure 7.
-Surface coarseness preference in the different coding strategies.
-(A-C).
-The different similarity categories: (A). similar – all coding strategies show the same preference.
-(B). partially similar - some coding strategies show the same preference.
-(C). different – none of the coding strategies show the same preference.
-(D).
-Proportion of neurons in the different categories.
-(E).
-Mean spatial clustering values in the different coding strategies.
-The dashed horizontal line indicate the significance level (see text).
-Asterisks indicate significant differences (statistics. p< 0.01).
+Surface coarseness preferences in the different coding strategies.
+(A-C) The different similarity categories: (A) Similar – all coding strategies show the same preference.
+(B) Partially similar - some coding strategies show the same preference.
+(C) Different – none of the coding strategies show the same preference.
+(D) Proportions of neurons in the different categories.
+(E) Mean spatial clustering values in the different coding strategies.
+The dashed horizontal line indicates the significance level (see text).
+Asterisks indicate significant differences (P < 0.01).

 References